 Yes, she shares her story with her students, and her listeners love it.
 Godwin’s ways of winning over her students’ trust and confidence are remarkable and inspiring.

-She gladly shows with other teachers around the world that they can help their students ‘navigate trauma’ and be the best that they can be by sharing their own personal stories and by actively listening to the stories of their students.
+She gladly shows other teachers around the world that they can help their students ‘navigate trauma’ and be the best that they can be by sharing their own personal stories and by actively listening to the stories of their students.

 Teachers can do it!
 It’s her perspective and I believe in her.
 Delightfully, sharing your piece with your students and listening to their stories as well can create harmonious relationships and create meaningful bonds out of respect and genuine care.